publishing-platform/publishing-platform-infrastructure/terraform/README.md

     Error: deleting EC2 Subnet (subnet-xxx): operation error EC2: DeleteSubnet, https response error StatusCode: 400, RequestID: 4f6d96be-ddc1-4458-9b64-054b031722bf, api error DependencyViolation: The subnet 'subnet-xxx' has dependencies and cannot be deleted.
     ```

-    The Kubernetes cluster has created an Elastic Network Interface (ENI) in this subnet.
-Because this is not managed Terraform it will need to be manually deleted before the destroy plan will succeed.
+    The Kubernetes cluster has created EC2 Load Balancers and Elastic Network Interfaces (ENI) in this subnet.
+Because they are not managed by Terraform they will need to be manually deleted before the destroy plan will succeed.